 Another serious injury that motorcycle riders could sustain is called road rash.
 This takes place when the skin runs across the pavement at high speeds.
 Severe cases of road rash could even lead to degloving injuries.
 This takes place when a portion of the skin is literally torn from the flesh beneath it.
 For example, if a small piece of tissue catches a raised spot on the pavement, it is possible that motorcycle riders could have the entire skin ripped from their forearm.
 This will require extensive plastic surgery to repair.

 Finally, motorcycle riders also need to understand that the risk of bone fractures is also very high.
 Some of the most common bone fractures that people sustained in a motorcycle accident include femur fractures, tibia fractures, radial fractures, and ulnar fractures.
 If these bone fractures are sustained in a motorcycle accident, there is a high likelihood that these injuries are going to require surgical repair.

 Stay Safe While Riding Motorcycles

 For these reasons, it is critical for all motorcycle riders to make sure they stay safe while riding a motorcycle.
-This means wearing the appropriate safety gear, trying to avoid bad weather, and obeying all traffic laws.
+This means wearing the appropriate safety gear, trying to avoid bad weather, and obeying all traffic laws to avoid ticket cost for modified exhaust.
 Finally, anyone who is injured in a motorcycle accident should know that trained professionals are always available.
 It is quintessential to find the best medical care available.
 Then, consider working with a legal professional to assess all options.
 Even though it can be incredibly stressful to deal with a motorcycle accident, nobody has to go through this alone.